History of the Scythians: Conquest of Mannai

-Some time in the late 660s or early 650s BCE, the eastern Cimmerians left the Iranian Plateau and retreated westwards into Anatolia to join the western Cimmerians operating there.
+Some time in the late 660s or early 650s BCE, the eastern Cimmerians left the Iranian Plateau and retreated westward into Anatolia, to join the western Cimmerians operating there.

-Although Mannai had been powerful under its king Aḫšeri, this power had depended on his alliance with the Cimmerians and Scythians to protect his kingdom from attacks by the Neo-Assyrian Empire, and their departure therefore provided Esarhaddon's son and successor to the Neo-Assyrian throne, Ashurbanipal, with the opportunity to carry out a campaign against Mannai over the course of 660 to 659 BCE and recover some of the settlements which the Mannaeans had previously captured.
+Although Mannai had been powerful under its king Aḫšeri, this power had depended on his alliance with the Cimmerians and Scythians to protect his kingdom from attacks by the Neo-Assyrian Empire, and their departure thus provided Esarhaddon's son and successor to the Neo-Assyrian throne, Ashurbanipal, an opportunity to carry out a campaign against Mannai over the years 660 to 659 BCE, and recover some of the settlements that the Mannaeans had previously captured.

 Aḫšeri tried in vain to stop the Neo-Assyrian advance, but he was otherwise able to withstand the Neo-Assyrian invasion.
 Aḫšeri had also depended on the Cimmerians to suppress internal opposition to his rule, and their absence weakened him enough that he was soon overthrown by a popular rebellion and killed along with most of his dynasty by a peasant revolt.
-Aḫšeri's surviving son, Uallî, requested help from Ashurbanipal, which was provided through the intermediary of Ashurbanipal's brother-in-law, the Scythian king Bartatua, who annexed Mannai into the Scythian kingdom while Uallî repressed the rebellion before ascending to the throne of Mannai and submitting to the Neo-Assyrian Empire.
+Aḫšeri's surviving son, Uallî, requested help from Ashurbanipal; this was provided through the intermediary of Ashurbanipal's brother-in-law, the Scythian king Bartatua, who annexed Mannai into the Scythian kingdom.
+Meanwhile Uallî repressed the rebellion before ascending to the throne of Mannai and submitting to the Neo-Assyrian Empire.
 Despite this defeat, Mannai remained a significant power until the rise of the Median Empire in the late 7th century BCE.

-Following the Scythian conquest of Mannai, the centre of Scythian power in West Asia shifted to the region of the Lake Urmia, between the Caspian Sea and the Zagros Mountains in the northwest of the Iranian Plateau, where the fertile pastures around the lake allowed the Scythians to rear the large herds of horses that they depended on.
-Henceforth, the site corresponding to present-day Saqqez became the political centre of the Scythians in West Asia.
+Following the Scythian acquisition of Mannai, the centre of Scythian power in West Asia shifted to the region of Lake Urmia, between the Caspian Sea and the Zagros Mountains in the northwest of the Iranian Plateau, where the fertile pastures around the lake allowed the Scythians to rear the large herds of horses that they depended on.
+Thenceforth, the site corresponding to present-day Saqqez became the political centre of the Scythians in West Asia.

-The reign of Madyes
+Reign of Madyes

 Bartatua was succeeded by his son with Šērūʾa-ēṭirat, Madyes, who remained an ally of the Neo-Assyrian Empire.